serverless/serverless/docs/providers/aws/guide/credentials.md

 ## Using Locally Stored Credentials

 In addition to using the Serverless Dashboard for managing AWS credentials, you can also configure the Serverless Framework to use AWS credentials stored locally on your machine.
-This approach is beneficial if you prefer not to use the Serverless Dashboard or if you're working in an environment where direct access to AWS via the AWS CLI is preferred.
+This approach is beneficial if you prefer not to use the Serverless Dashboard or if you're working in an environment where direct access to AWS via CLI is preferred.

 1. **Run the Serverless Command:** Start by running the `serverless` command in your terminal.
 This command will guide you through the process of setting up AWS credentials.